Course - Geomechanics and Flow in Porous Media - TPG4112

 Course content

 The course consists of two parts, one flow part (50%) and one rock mechanics part (50%).
-The flow part deals with porous media characteristics: Porosity, permeability, flow equations for single- and multi-phase flow, capillary pressure, relative permeability and applications in earth sciences and petroleum engineering.
-The rock mechanic part deals with tensions and pore pressure in the earth crusts, tectonic tensions, normal and abnormal pore pressures, tension determination, rock mechanic field and laboratory experiments, mechanical properties of rocks, tensions close to wells and subsurface holes.
-Other topics are: Stability of wells during drilling, sand/particle production, hydraulic fracturing, reservoir compaction and surface setting, significance of rock mechanics in reservoir control and use of rock mechanics in relation to rock installations.
+The flow part deals with porous media characteristics: Porosity, permeability, flow equations for single- and multi-phase flow, capillary pressure, and relative permeability.
+The flow part also deals with applications in earth sciences, such as seepage through the subsurface, CO2 sequestration, and the production of georesources such as water and hydrocarbons.
+The rock mechanic part deals with tensions and pore pressure in the earth crusts, tectonic tensions, normal and abnormal pore pressures, tension determination, rock mechanic field and laboratory experiments, mechanical properties of rocks, tensions close to wells, and subsurface holes.
+Other topics are: Stability of wells during drilling, sand/particle production, hydraulic fracturing, reservoir compaction and surface setting, the significance of rock mechanics in reservoir control, and the use of rock mechanics in relation to rock installations.

 Learning outcome

-Ingress: The subject should give basic knowledge about flow in porous media related to reservoir engineering and hydrogeological applications, and basic understanding of geomechanics and its importance in mining operations, tunnel constructions and exploitation of petroleum resources.
+Ingress: The subject should give basic knowledge about flow in porous media related to reservoir engineering and hydrogeological applications, and basic understanding of geomechanics and its importance in mining operations, tunnel constructions and exploitation of georesources.

 Knowledge: